nickydavey/devnet-k8s/README.md

 ### simple_pod.yml

-creates a pod with a single container run a flash app on port 5000 /index returns "Hello from Kubernetes POD pod-name"
+creates a pod with a single container running a flash app on port 5000 /index returns "Hello from Kubernetes POD pod-name"

 ### multi_container_pod.yml